apache/nuttx-apps/nshlib/README.txt

     foovalue
     nsh>

-  If CONFIG_NSH_VARS is set, the effect of this 'set' command is to set the local NSH variable.
+  If CONFIG_NSH_VARS is selected, the effect of this 'set' command is to set the local NSH variable.
 Otherwise, the group-wide environment variable will be set.

+  If the local NSH variable has already been 'promoted' to an environment variable, then the 'set' command will set the value of the environment variable rather than the local NSH variable.

+  NOTE:  The Bash shell does not work this way.
+Bash would set the value of the local Bash variable and would not modify the environment variable.
+  The local Bash variable would that then shadow the environment variable with a differing value.

   Set the 'exit on error control' and/or 'print a trace' of commands when parsing scripts in NSH.
 The settinngs are in effect from the point of exection, until